Smart Alerts - Outgoing Email Alerts

 4. Make the necessary changes and click Update.

 Additionally, you can search and edit the outgoing email alerts based on the associated users.
-Navigate to the search bar and select the applicable to or not applicable to parameters from the listing as per your requirements.
+Navigate to the search bar and select the contains or applicable to parameters from the listing as per your requirements.
 Choose a specific user from the list and press enter.
 All the outgoing alerts associated with or not associated with that particular user will be displayed.
 You can then select the alerts from the list and make the required changes.

 Enable or Disable an Alert